Outdoor surveillance cameras can have a huge range of different uses. First and foremost, they are used for security.

 There are other uses for outdoor cameras too, including deterring or catching fly-tippers and preventing anti-social behaviour.

 Are your cameras tough enough to withstand the weather?

-You can’t just place any old camera outdoors though, as most are only designed for indoor use.
+You can’t just place any old camera outdoors, though, as most are only designed for indoor use.
 After a few heavy rainfalls, ordinary surveillance cameras will start to malfunction.
-Leave them outside and they’ll quickly become unusable.
+Leave them outside, and they’ll quickly become unusable.

-You need to choose a specialist outdoor surveillance camera that is up to the task, designed to be used in the wettest, windiest and toughest of conditions.
+You need to choose a specialist outdoor surveillance camera that is up to the task and designed to be used in the wettest, windiest and toughest of conditions.
 But which camera to go for?
 What kinds of features should you be looking for?
 Let’s take a closer look at a specific example, this hard-working and hard-wearing Outdoor HD Day and Night Camera.

 On the Outdoor HD Day and Night Camera, you benefit from an enormous six months standby time when using ordinary Duracell AA batteries.
-Standby mode works alongside the motion detection function, so that the camera will only spring into action when motion is detected.
+Standby mode works alongside the motion detection function, so the camera will only spring into action when motion is detected.
 This camera has a range of sensitivity settings for motion detection, so it won’t be wasting battery life on passing cars, cats or items blowing in a strong breeze.

 If you’re spending good money on a quality, high-performance outdoor camera, you need it to be working round the clock.
 This camera is integrated with 44x invisible infra-red LEDs, which provide incredibly clear images even in near-total darkness.
 This is incredibly useful when you consider that most of the activity you try to detect or prevent (i.e. burglary, vandalism, anti-social behaviour) happens under darkness.